NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-RelatedPerson.page.md

 <a name="patient"></a>
 #### patient
 SHALL be provided.
-This SHOULD be a reference to the Patient resource or the identifier, e.g. NHS number, for the patient constituting the target of the relationship.
+This SHOULD be a reference to the Patient resource and/or the identifier, e.g. NHS number, for the patient constituting the target of the relationship.
 This can be visualised using the nomenclature:

 ```
 {Source (identifier)} is the {Relationship type (relationship)} of {Target (patient)}